Haiti in upheaval: President Moïse assassinated at home

 A resident who lives near the president’s home said she heard the attack.

-“I thought there was an earthquake, there was so much shooting,” said the woman who spoke on condition of anonymity because she fears for her life.
-“The president had problems with many people, but this is not how we expected him to die.
-This is something I wouldn’t wish on any Haitian.”
+“I thought there was an earthquake, there was so much shooting,” said the woman, who spoke on condition of anonymity because she fears for her life.
+“The president had problems with many people, but this is not how we expected him to die.”

-The U.S. Embassy in Haiti said it was restricting U.S. staff to its compounds and that the embassy would be closed Wednesday.'
+The U.S. Embassy in Haiti said it was restricting U.S. staff to its compounds and closed the embassy Wednesday.

-President Luis Abinader of the Dominican Republic met his top military and police commanders to discuss plans to reinforce security along the border with Haiti following the assassination.

-It’s too early to know exactly what will happen next, said Jonathan Katz, who previously covered Haiti for The Associated Press and wrote a book about the country’s devastating earthquake.
+It’s too early to know exactly what will happen next, said Jonathan Katz, who previously covered Haiti for the AP and wrote a book about the country’s devastating earthquake.

-Katz noted that a majority of Haitian presidents have been forced out of office, although it’s been more than a century since a sitting one was killed.

-“It seems to be a pretty well-financed operation,” he said, adding that authorities could spend days trying to piece together what happened.
+“It seems to be a pretty well-financed operation,” he said, adding it could take days to piece together what happened.
 “That’s the question: Who’s behind it and what do they want?”

+“He was actually designated but never took office,” Joseph said of Henry.
+“I was the one who was a prime minister, who was in office.
+This is what the law and the constitution says.”

+However, in a separate AP interview, Henry appeared to contradict Joseph.
+“It’s an exceptional situation.
+There is a bit of confusion,” he said.
+“I am the prime minister in office.”

-Haiti's economic, political and social woes have deepened recently, with gang violence spiking heavily in Port-au-Prince, inflation spiraling and food and fuel becoming scarcer at times in a country where 60% of the population makes less than $2 a day.
-These troubles come as Haiti still tries to recover from the devastating 2010 earthquake and Hurricane Matthew that struck in 2016.
+Haiti's economic, political and social woes have deepened recently, with gang violence spiking in Port-au-Prince, inflation spiraling, and food and fuel becoming scarcer in a country where 60% of the population makes less than $2 a day.
+These troubles come as Haiti is still trying to recover from the devastating 2010 earthquake and Hurricane Matthew in 2016.

 Opposition leaders accused Moïse of seeking to increase his power, including by approving a decree that limited the powers of a court that audits government contracts and another that created an intelligence agency that answers only to the president.